Who May Acquire an A/1 Visa?

 - An original letter from a rabbi in the community you grew up in validating that you are Jewish from birth.
 The letter must be written on official stationary with a logo and must be from a recognized rabbi of a congregation or institution located in chutz la’aretz.
 The letter must include your passport number and birthday, and your parents’ names and birthdays.

 - A letter written and signed by the applicant that says that he/she would like to live in Israel for the next 3 years.

-- Completed form of visa extension, available online or at Misrad Hapnim
+- Completed visa extension form, available online or at Misrad Hapnim

-All documents should be original.
+All documents should be originals.
 Documents that are not in English or Hebrew should be presented along with a translation.

 There may be a fee for issuing this visa.
 Payments in Misrad Hapnim can be made only with an Israeli credit card.